 Choosing Between Federal and Wisconsin Bankruptcy Exemptions

-There is no one-size-fits-all answer.
-The right system depends on what you own, how much equity you have in your home and vehicles, whether you are married and filing jointly, and what mix of assets you are trying to protect.
+Which exemption scheme you choose depends on your unique financial situation.
+The assets you own, how much equity you have in your home and vehicles, whether you are married and filing jointly, and what mix of assets you are trying to protect are all factors.
 For some people, bankruptcy exemptions Wisconsin law provides are clearly the better fit; for others, the federal exemption structure is more generous where it counts.

 Key Differences Between Wisconsin and Federal Exemptions